atugman/IBM-Cloud/Labs/Terraform-Lab/lab.md

 Suppose we need to update the configuration of one of our resources - let's say something as foundational as the CIDR block of our VPC, or one of the subnets of our VPC.

 Now, hopefully this isn't a change you'll find yourself making often.
 Defining address spaces in the cloud, and defining them correctly, is a critical early stage exercise of a successful cloud migration.
 You don't want to be in the business of updating CIDR blocks after you're up and running in the cloud - it's bound to create issues, overlap with address spaces in on-premises networks, or, in our case, cause issues with dependent cloud resources.
+Regardless of the scenario, updating CIDR blocks (after day 0) is typically very tedious.

 But, for the purposes of this exercise, let's update the CIDR block of our subnet to demonstrate how Terraform handles dependent resources.